zachkohl1/Single-Cycle-ARM-CPU/README.md

 # Single-Cycle-ARM-CPU
 #### Description
 This project implements a Single-Cycle ARMV4 CPU onto an Intel DE10 FPGA.
 The processor implements a Harvard architecture and supports all standard ARM assembly operations besides division (see control.xls for details).
 The processor implements the five-stage CPU architecture (fetch, decode, execute, memory, write-back).
+This was written as part of the computer architecture course at MSOE in 2021.

 All rights resvered to MSOE